iwittkau/minio-keygen/README.md

 MINIO_SECRET_KEY=MU3QVVSuHHU2fRHaltxZwH2PQwi4TID38br0vVDY1GaqcJQs
 ```

-You can also create an `.env` file from the output with
+You can also create an `.env` file from the output with:

 ```
 $ minio-keygen > .env